Qanta-Programming-Language/qanta/README.md

 # Qanta Programming Language

-Qanta is a simple, interpreted programming language designed for educational purposes.
+Qanta is a programming language designed for backend use.

 ## Features